WeinaJi/neurodamus_image/README.md

 * [Git](https://git-scm.com/)

 ## Docker image
-You can either build your own docker image using the recipe in this repository or pull the image that we prebuilt on Docker Hub.
+You can either build your own docker image using the recipe in this repository or pull the prebuilt image from the Docker Hub.

 ### Option 1: Build your docker image
-Before building your own docker image, you need to configure the memory limit for the Docker Desktop to be at least 4GB.
+Before building your own docker image, make sure that your Docker Desktop is configured with at least 4 GB memory and 2 GB swap.
 (Settings->Resources->Memory)
 ```
 git clone <docker recipe repo>
 cd <folder of DockerFile>
 docker build -t neurodamus .
 ```
-### Option 2: Pull the image from docker hub
+### Option 2: Pull the prebuilt image from Docker Hub
 ```
-docker pull weinaji weinaji/neurodamus:0.0.2
+docker pull weinaji/neurodamus:0.0.2
 ```
 You can verify your image with the command `docker image ls`, for example:
 ```